TamasPalfi/User-stories/README.md

 <details>
 <summary>New Members</summary>

-### 1. New Member Creates Account
+### 1. New Member Signs Up For *Members Only* From Invitation Link

-Josh receives sent a link from a friend to join *Members Only*.
+Josh receives a link from a friend to join *Members Only*.
 Naturally, Josh is very excited and is eager to join the site.
 Josh finds the link in an email from *Members Only* and selects it.
-He is now brought to a *Members Only* webpage that asks him to confirm if he wants to join *Members Only*.
-Josh will of course select yes on joining *Members Only*.
-After accepting, he will be brought to a Sign Up page on the website.
-Josh will have to fill out a form will personal information such as First Name, Last Name, Street Address, City/Town, Zip Code, Country (U.S. only to start), Email Address, and a Password.
-Josh will then select a box which says that he accepts the Terms and Conditions of *Members Only*.
-Finally, Josh will submit this form, and he will be sent a confirmation email about joining *Members Only*.
-Josh will go to this email, select the account confirmation link, effectively finalizing the creation of his account and bringing him to his own *Members Only* account.
-Afterwards, Josh will be sent a credit card charge that he will have to verify on the site to confirm that he says he is.
+He is now brought to a *Members Only* webpage that asks him to confirm that he wants to join *Members Only*.
+Josh selects the "Yes" button, confirming he wants to join *Members Only*.
+Upon accepting, he is brought to a Sign Up webpage.
+The page consists ofa form, with required fields of: First Name, Last Name, Street Address, City/Town, Zip Code, Country (U.S. only), Email Address, and a Password.
+Josh will then select a checkbox confirming that he accepts the Terms and Conditions of *Members Only*.
+Finally, Josh will select the "Submit" button, and he is sent a confirmation email to confirm his sign up at *Members Only*.
+Josh will need to go to this email and select the account confirmation link, finalizing the creation of his account and bringing him to his own *Members Only* account webpage.
+In order to continue use of *Members Only*, Josh will need to enter his credit card details and confirm a charge.
  - Non-Functional Aspects:
    - Web Server receives form submission
    - Web Server sends to Node.js backend
    - Node.js backend sends automated email
    - Member's data get sends to database through interface calls

-### 2. New Member Signs Up With Code
+### 2. New Member Signs Up For *Members Only* From Invitation Code

-Brianna manages to get her hands on an invitation code to *Members Only* from one of her favorite idols.
-To use this, Brianna navigates to the *Members Only* site and is brought to the login page.
-Since Brianna doesn’t currently have an account, she will have to choose the option to sign up with a code.
-After selecting this, Brianna will be brought to a new web page where she will be asked to enter her code.
-Brianna will enter the code and then hit a submit button.
+Brianna manages to get her hands on an invitation code to *Members Only* from one of her favorite Idols.
+To use this, Brianna navigates to the *Members Only* site and is brought to the Login page.
+Brianna will select "Sign Up With Invitation Code".
+Upon selecting this, Brianna is brought to a new webpage where she is asked to enter her code.
+Brianna will enter the code correctly and then select a "Submit" button.
 Afterwards, she will be brought through the same account creation process as described previously.
  - Non-Functional Aspects:
    - Web Server receives form submission
    - Web Server sends to Node.js backend